A DNN Framework for Learning Lagrangian Drift With Uncertainty: Data

-In preparation for training our CNN to predict Lagrangian drift over a given timestep (one day in our experiments), we divide the probabilistic trajectories into snapshots.
+In preparation for training our CNN to model probabilistic drift over a given timestep (one day in our experiments), we divide the probabilistic trajectories into temporal snapshots.
 Each snapshot represents a probability distribution of a particle's position in space.
 As we approximate this distribution by advecting $N_P$ particles, our snapshots are initially represented as a group of particles, before being converted into probability density maps in Section~\ref{sec:density-maps}.
-As mentioned previously, particle advection may be prevented at the boundaries, thus the sum of a snapshot's distribution may be less than one due to the number of particles in a snapshot being less than $N_P$.
+As mentioned previously, particle advection may be prevented at the boundaries, thus the sum of a snapshot's distribution may be less than 1 due to the number of particles in a snapshot being less than $N_P$.